yohasebe/monadic-chat-cli/templates/novel.md

 - write a new paragraph in the novel of about 100 words describing the event given above and set the new paragraph to the "new_paragraph" property
 - copy the newly created paragraph and insert it right after the preexisting items of the "paragraphs"
 - update the value of "num_tokens" with the number of tokens contained in the new value of "paragraphs"
-- the "new_paragraph" value is suffixed by " #", which must be removed from the "paragraphs" data
 - avoid using invalid characters in the JSON object
 - escape all double quotes in the JSON object
 - the value of "num_turns" must equal the number of items in the "paragraphs" of the resulting JSON object

+The "new_paragraph" value is suffixed by " _"

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"